 The actual cost of child care will be reimbursed up to $100 per day during domestic travel and up to $150 per day during international travel.
-The maximum cumulative benefit is $1,000 per family.
+The maximum cumulative benefit is $1,000 per person.
 Please note that the reimbursement is a taxable benefit.

 When will I receive my reimbursement for child care expenses?